National Emergency Laparotomy Audit (NELA)

 The NELA dataset is available online.
 NELA aims to collect only the minimum information required in order to provide risk adjusted comparisons against existing standards of care.
 We appreciate that the success of NELA depends on clinical engagement, and do not intend the dataset to be too onerous.
 No additional tests or investigations are required.
 All information collected is that normally available in the delivery of care to patients undergoing emergency laparotomy.
 Where possible, we link to existing databases to reduce the burden of data collection.

-• Data collection takes place via the NELA online web-tool.
+• Data collection takes place via the online NELA data collection portal.

 • All data entry is carried out through the online data collection web-tool, which is accessible via PC, tablets and mobiles.